oneeve8/kobble-data/content/markdown.md

 # Image and Video

-To insert an image, us an exclamation point before an image name in brackets and the image link in parenthesis, like this: ![image name] (image link.jpg),
+To insert an image, us an exclamation point before an image name in brackets and after that, the image link in parenthesis, like this: ![image name] (image link.jpg),

 Syntax Example: